 2. Don’t cut a hole in the top of your pumpkin — instead, cut the back or bottom to make it last longer.

-Carving around the stem on the top will make your pumpkin die faster.
+Carving around the stem on the top will make your pumpkin die faster because it’s exposed to air.

 Cut a hole in the back or bottom of your Halloween pumpkin to scoop the guts out instead.
 This strategy for your carved pumpkins can help with good air circulation.

-3. Use vinegar and vaseline to keep mold at bay for your carved pumpkins.
+3. Use vinegar and vaseline to keep mold at bay for your pumpkins.

 - 1 tablespoon of white vinegar